Ivan Mitford-Barberton

-Ivan Mitford-Barberton (1896–1976) was a sculptor, writer and authority on heraldry.
+Ivan Mitford-Barberton (1896–1976) was a South African sculptor, writer and authority on heraldry.

 Early life and education

 Mitford-Barberton was born in Somerset East, in Cape Colony, in 1896.
 He was a descendant of several 1820 Settler families.
 His grandmother was the naturalist, Mary Elizabeth Barber.
 He did his schooling at St. Andrew's College, Grahamstown.
 In 1912 his family moved to Kenya, where he encountered African and Arab subjects that later formed an important theme in his work.
 From 1915 to 1918 he served as a soldier in East Africa.
 From 1919 to 1922 he studied at the Grahamstown School of Art, and from 1923 at the Royal College of Art in London, under Henry Moore and Derwent Wood.
 He returned to Kenya in 1927 and set up a studio there.
 Mitford-Barberton was an active member of the South African Society of Arts and taught art at the Michaelis School of Fine Art in Cape Town.